Nonequilibrium Photocarrier and Phonon Dynamics from First Principles: a Unified Treatment of Carrier-Carrier, Carrier-Phonon, and Phonon-Phonon Scattering: Methods

 The scattering integral originates from all phonon self-energy contributions other than the singular part.
 As in the electronic case, an explicit expression can be derived within the NEGF approach~\cite{Stefanucci2024}.
-Once again, a closed form is obtained via the KBA~\cite{Kadanoff2018} and the Markov approximation, thus neglecting memory effects.
+Once again, a closed form is obtained via the phonon-GKBA~\cite{Karlsson2021} and the Markov approximation, thus neglecting memory effects.

 We approximate the phonon self-energy with the electron-hole bubble with two statically screened vertices~\cite{Calandra2010, Caldarelli2025, Stefanucci_Perfetto2025}.
-Within the present approximation, the phonon–carrier scattering term coincides with the expression found in semiclassical phonon-transport theory~\cite{Ziman2001}: \begin{widetext}
+Within the present approximation, the phonon-carrier scattering term coincides with the expression found in semiclassical phonon-transport theory~\cite{Ziman2001}:

-\end{widetext} where the screened electron–phonon matrix elements \(g_{mn}^\nu(\vb{k},\vb{q})\) are defined in Eq.~\eqref{eq:dress_elph_matrix}.
-As in the electronic case, this scattering integral can be linked to the imaginary part of the electron-hole bubble self-energy through the RTA; see Appendix~\ref{app:Intepretation of rates through RTA}.
+where the screened electron-phonon matrix elements \(g_{mn}^\nu(\vb{k},\vb{q})\) are defined in Eq.~\eqref{eq:dress_elph_matrix}.
+As in the electronic case, this scattering integral can be linked to the imaginary part of the electron-hole bubble self-energy through the RTA; see Supplementary Section 5.